bbauska/W3Cx-3of5/README.md

 <h4>Example #4: how to use SVG elements as external controllers</h4>

 This is the ultimate way of doing a real custom player: redesign your own controls using SVG shapes!
-This example (try it [online](https://www.w3.org/2010/Talks/0430-www2010-plh/video-player.xhtml)) is given \"as is\" for those of you who may be curious.
+This example (try it <a href="https://www.w3.org/2010/Talks/0430-www2010-plh/video-player.xhtml">online</a>) is given \"as is\" for those of you who may be curious.

 <!------------------------------------------------------------------------------------------------>
 <!-------------------------------------- 85. cup on table ---------------------------------------->